twigbit/ident-sdk/docs/README.md

 - Replace the JSON based messaging system by convenient wrapper methods, giving developers to must-have convenience such as code completion
 - Lightweight — besides the [AusweisApp2 SDK](https://www.ausweisapp.bund.de/sdk/), the only other dependency is [Google GSON](https://github.com/google/gson) for JSON parsing
 - Drop-in UI — Provide a simple, customizable drop in UI as a quick integration with identification processes

+**Looking for some backend examples?** See our AusweisIDent backend examples repository at [twigbit/ausweisident-backend-examples](https://github.com/twigbit/ausweisident-backend-examples).

 # Documentation